 Since joining Sky, Clare has been provided with a variety of different opportunities such as speaking at a Women In Technology conference, representing Sky at numerous events, and creating a brand new component for Sky’s styling, which is also fully accessible to the blind.
 Clare achieved a level 4 Computer Competence and Systems and Principles qualification (equivalent to a foundation degree) in less than 18 months.

 Clare’s fondest memory from her time at Notre Dame ‘…is learning Ancient Greek on a lunchtime.
 The class had amazing energy and was always a great laugh!’

-Stephen studied Geography, History and Law at Notre Dame and graduated in 2009.
+Stephen studied geography, history and law at Notre Dame and graduated in 2009.
 He is currently a supervisor at Lyons Davidson Solicitors in Leeds.
-Aside from studying and work Stephen has also continued swimming for Scotland in Open Water events across Europe, training a total of 25 hours a week.
-Stephen’s lasting memory of Notre Dame was Leavers Day and the high spirits by all the staff and pupils.
+Aside from studying and work Stephen has also continued swimming for Scotland in open water events across Europe, training for a total of 25 hours a week.
+Stephen’s lasting memory of Notre Dame was leavers day and the high spirits of all the staff and pupils.